The creative process in photography – New Series Subject

 Homage to Alfred Stieglitz

-This is why I call this series Equivalents and I mean it as an homage to Alfred Stieglitz, the one who used this word for the first time in the beginning of 20th Century to create the first abstract photography series, when he shot more then 200 photographs of clouds, deprived of any other context, aiming with this series to capture only the feeling in his images and to find a channel of communication with the viewer beyond known shapes or subjects.
-The fact that I’m photographing clouds too when I shoot long exposures may be just coincidental, but may be not. maybe clouds are indeed a good tool to communicate with the viewer through their symbolism.
-For me they are one of the aspects of my creative process in photography.
+This is why I call this series Equivalents and I mean it as an homage to Alfred Stieglitz, the one who used this word for the first time in the beginning of 20th Century to create the first abstract photography series, when he shot more than 200 photographs of clouds, deprived of any other context, aiming with this series to capture only the feeling in his images and to find a channel of communication with the viewer beyond known shapes or subjects.
+The fact that I’m photographing clouds too when I shoot long exposures may be just coincidental, but maybe not. maybe clouds are indeed a good tool to communicate with the viewer through their symbolism.
+For me, they are one of the aspects of my creative process in photography.

 Here is a short but very interesting video that talks about this series and why Stieglitz was photographing clouds.

 Stieglitz is one of the most important photographers, artists and thinkers of 20th Century.
-He was not only a photographer, but also a theoretician and one of the souls of NYC’s and the entire US photography life in the beginning of the century, his influences going way beyond the US and spreading out in the whole world.
+He was not only a photographer, but also a theoretician and one of the souls of NYC’s and the entire US photography life at the beginning of the century, his influences going way beyond the US and spreading out in the whole world.
 Through the Photo-Secession Group he founded and the magazine they were issuing, called Camera Work, also through his gallery where he exhibited young fine art photographers (that’s where the work of Ansel Adams was exhibited for the first time), he fought to make photography accepted as a fine art medium and he managed to change the way people view photography, from a mean of documenting the world to a mean of interpreting the world.
 One of the tools he used to do that was to photograph clouds as a way of showing that the subject is of little importance in fine art photography, that what is important and what creates art is the vision of the artist interpreting the subject.

 My goal in photography